 You read that right, toys every month!
 Every month, you’ll discover the latest, greatest, and hard to find toys shipped to your house.
 There are boys or girls options and probably best for ages 10 and under.

 Have a budding chef on your hands?
-KidStir is the subscription gift box for you!
+KidStir is the kids cooking subscription box they will love!
 Kits have cooking tools, recipes, shopping lists, games, and educational foodie pages.
 I definitely have a couple kids on my list who would love this!

 Designed for kids ages six through twelve, Bitsbox teaches kids coding in a fun way!
 Each level introduces a new computer science concept with a set of crazy fun app projects that come every month!
 Every box comes with a mix of coding projects, ranging from simple to more advanced.
 Kids start with the code from the materials, then change it to make it their own.
 Bitsbox apps run on any computer, tablet, or phone with a web browser.
 Perfect for your computer kiddos!